 For the literature fans out there, head to Hannibal, MO.

 Take US-61 all the way up to this rural tourist center.
 As Mark Twain’s hometown, Hannibal also provides the setting for The Adventures of Tom Sawyer and Adventures of Huckleberry Finn and plenty of the historic and tourist sites to visit where Twain drew his inspiration from.
 If you’re more partial to a good scare rather than a good read, check out the many haunted tours available in town as well.

 Rollin’ down the River.
 After you’re finished in Hannibal, cross the I-72 bridge into Illinois and head down Route 96 to Route 100 and you’ll pass through the sleepy little towns of Rockport, Pleasant Hill, and Hardin.
-Just a few more miles and you’ll be in Grafton, IL, where you can shop for antiques, sample local wines, get a delicious catfish sandwich and of course, get your splash on at Raging Rivers Waterpark where you’ll get $3 off your admission if you flash your Family Attractions Card.
+Just a few more miles and you’ll be in Grafton, IL, where you can shop for antiques, sample local wines, get a delicious catfish sandwich and of course, get your splash on at Raging Rivers Waterpark where you’ll save on your admission if you flash your Family Attractions Card.

 Grafton is also a great place to explore!
 You can take the free Brussels Ferry and check out the small town of Brussels (known for some of the best American Bald Eagle watching in the region), take a hike or a horseback ride in Illinois’ largest state park, the beautiful and scenic Pere Marquette State Park, or drive a few more minutes and visit Eckert’s Country Store and Farms in Grafton where fun is always ripe for the picking.

 For the adventurous types, just head west to Stanton, MO!

 In our opinion, some of the most beautiful driving in Missouri is along the I-44 corridor.
 With rolling hills, thick forests and distinctive landscapes, this area is dotted with small towns that harbor some of the state’s most unique experiences.